-We have developed the curriculum in consultation with parents, pupils and staff, considering the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.
+We have developed the curriculum in consultation with parents, children and staff, considering the age, needs and feelings of children.
+If a child asks a question outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.